MicrosoftDocs/defender-docs/exposure-management/get-started-exposure-management.md

 ## Review assets

-GEt a quick view of your organization's exposed assets.
+Get a quick view of your organization's exposed assets.
 The overview includes all your onboarded devices, those discovered devices not yet onboarded, internet facing devices, and cloud resources.
 Knowing what is exposed allows you to address any asset exposure risks.

 ## Review key initiatives